-When do you think risk exposure or the level of risk is greatest in a project – in the beginning, in the middle, or at the end of the project?
+When is risk exposure greatest in a project?
+In the beginning, in the middle, or at the end of the project?
+It's actually highest in the beginning.
+Let's look at how to reduce risk exposure early in your projects.

 - Goals of the project